 In addition to performing at The Carter White House and for future Presidents Gerald Ford, Ronald Reagan, and George H.W.
 Bush, Mountain Smoke has entertained every Oklahoma Governor since 1973.
 The band's list of performance credits reads like a who’s who in bluegrass and country music.
 Appearing with Alabama, Asleep At The Wheel, Hoyt Axton, Barefoot Jerry, The Bellamy Brothers, Blood Sweat & Tears, Jimmy Buffett, Roy Clark, Vassar Clements, Commander Cody and The Lost Planet Airmen, Charlie Daniels, Elvin Bishop, Larry Gatlin and The Gatlin Brothers, Arlo Guthrie, Merle Haggard, Emmy Lou Harris, John Hartford, Richie Havens, Chris Hillman, Larry Raspberry and The Highsteppers, Willie Nelson, New Grass Revival, The Nitty Gritty Dirt Band, Gary P. Nunn, Pure Prairie League, Leon Redbone, Ricky Skaggs and Kentucky Thunder, Ralph Stanley, Rhonda Vincent & The Rage, George Strait, Shoji Tabuchi, Three Dog Night, Mel Tillis, Jerry Jeff Walker, Hank Williams, Jr., and of course, the history making “KISS” concert.

-Mountain Smoke is Billy Perry (banjo, mandolin, guitar, and vocals), Tom Bergman (guitar, banjo, and vocals), Kenny Davis (resonator and pedal steel), Rich Dimonico drums and percussion), Gary Howe (fiddle and mandolin),Roger Mashore (bass, guitar and vocals), Floyd McCuistion (keyboards and bass), and Hal Clifford (guitar, harmonica, and vocals).
+Mountain Smoke is Billy Perry (banjo, mandolin, guitar, and vocals), Tom Bergman (guitar, banjo, and vocals), Kenny Davis (resonator and pedal steel), Randy Sanders (fiddle and vocals), Dave Thomason (bass guitar), Katie Barrick (fiddle and vocals), Rich DiMonico drums and percussion), Floyd McCuistian (keyboards and bass), and founding member Hal Clifford (guitar, harmonica, and vocals).

 The group is also known for launching the musical careers of Vince Gill, and David Coe (with Michael Martin Murphy).